Lollimerd/connect4/readme.md

 ---

-This documentation was created on April 26, 2025.
+This documentation was created on April 26, 2025 vibecoded with `claude sonnet 4`

 ---